evanwappel/conference_central/README.md

 typeOfSession
 date
 start time (in 24 hour notation so it can be ordered).
-Ideally, create the session as a child of the conference.
+- Ideally, create the session as a child of the conference.
-Explain your design choices
+- Explain design choices

 Explain in a couple of paragraphs your design choices for session and speaker implementation.

-Task 2: Add Sessions to User Wishlist
+# Task 2: Add Sessions to User Wishlist

 Overview

-Users should be able to mark some sessions that they are interested in and retrieve their own current wishlist.
-You are free to design the way this wishlist is stored.
+- Users should be able to mark some sessions that they are interested in and retrieve their own current wishlist.
+- I am free to design the way this wishlist is stored.

+Endpoints

-Define the following Endpoints methods addSessionToWishlist(SessionKey) -- adds the session to the user's list of sessions they are interested in attending
+addSessionToWishlist(SessionKey) -- adds the session to the user's list of sessions they are interested in attending

-You can decide if they can only add conference they have registered to attend or if the wishlist is open to all conferences. getSessionsInWishlist() -- query for all the sessions in a conference that the user is interested in Task 3: Work on indexes and queries
+I can decide if they can only add conference they have registered to attend or if the wishlist is open to all conferences.

+getSessionsInWishlist() -- query for all the sessions in a conference that the user is interested in

+Task 3: Work on indexes and queries

 Create indexes